padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

 A Sentinel-2 image surface reflectance product obtained from the Earth Engine catalog is given as: **COPERNICUS/S2_SR_HARMONIZED/20240428T013701_20240428T013722_T52LGL**.
 A client interested in identifying cleared lands would like to understand the dsitribution of the dominant land cover classes.
 Classify the image into six land cover classes, including cleared-land, burnt-land, forest, farm-land, water, and mines, using k-means clustering the CART algorithms.

 Although the task requires a supervised classification be used, prior to the supervised classification, we would explore an unsupervised classifier in k-means clustering for additional experience.
-In real practice, sometimes pixels clustering may be conducted prior to a supervised classification.
+In real practice, sometimes, pixels clustering may be conducted prior to a supervised classification.
 The clustering algorithms show the number of distinct spectral classes in the data.

 ### Prepare the imagery for the task